Term structure modelling with overnight rates beyond stochastic continuity: The affine framework for overnight rate modelling

 In particular, the joint process $(X,R)$ is an affine infinitely divisible semimartingale. \end{proposition}

-The explicit characterization of the conditional Fourier transform of the joint process $(X,R)$ obtained in Proposition \ref{prop:Y} allows for an efficient valuation of a variety of RFR-based derivatives.
-In particular, RFR-based zero-coupon bonds can be priced by evaluating \eqref{eq:CF_Y} at $(u,w)=(0,-1)$, whenever the expectation is finite.
-In turn, this leads to explicit pricing formulae for all RFR-based linear interest derivatives such as swaps.
-Non-linear derivatives can be priced by relying on Fourier methods, analogously to the classical case of affine processes, see \cite[Section 10.3]{Filipovic2009}.
+The explicit characterization of the conditional Fourier transform of the joint process $(X,R)$ obtained in Proposition \ref{prop:Y} allows for an efficient valuation of a variety of interest rate derivatives in the post-Libor environment.
+In particular, bonds can be priced by evaluating \eqref{eq:CF_Y} at $(u,w)=(0,-1)$, whenever the expectation is finite.
+In turn, this leads to explicit pricing formulas for all linear derivatives such as swaps.
+Non-linear derivatives can be priced by relying on Fourier methods, analogously to the case of affine processes, see \cite[Section 10.3]{Filipovic2009} and \cite{Fontana22}.